Now you can easily find 80% Robusta – 20% Arabica information on the packaging of any roasted coffee brand.

 While roasters have a ton of reasons for combining their coffees, in general, we have three ideas:

-But using only Robusta is too solid and easy to intoxicate, so people came up with the idea of combining them with Arabica to increase the aroma and reduce the impact of Robusta.
-Currently, many farms have applied modern production processes to create high-quality Robusta products and combine Arabica and Robusta to find a delicious coffee taste naturally.
+But using only Robusta is too solid and easy to intoxicate, so people combined them with Arabica to increase the aroma and reduce the impact of Robusta.
+Many farms have applied modern production processes to create high-quality Robusta products and connect Arabica and Robusta to find a delicious coffee taste naturally.

 A good product will put you ahead in the challenging race for market share in the coffee industry.
 Most roasters have at least one secret recipe and use it as a strategic tool in their business.
-They have the opportunity to create their exclusive formula to keep customers because they can only find these flavors from you.
+They can create their exclusive formula to keep customers because they can only find these flavors from you.

 Another important reason to combine coffee is to create a style or flavor that only emerges when two or more coffees are fused.
 It is human nature to love to explore, and they will seek to combine many different factors to understand the results.